RishiGupta12/SerialPundit/applications/hid-reportlistener-hotplug/README.md

 in queue, find device node of this device, open it and register input report listener for it.

-If HID device is not connected;
+*If HID device is not connected :*

 - The operation is same as for HID device already connected into system except that the USB hot plug thread does not insert 'add' event in queue manually when it starts.